 After seeing the La Jolla seals, we asked a local to recommend a baby-friendly restaurant.
 He recommended Puesto, a taco restaurant a few blocks off the tourist track.

-Although Puesto is a bit of a higher-end taco place, with many creative & gourmet tacos on offer, it’s still a family-friendly restaurant.
+Although Puesto is a bit of a higher-end taco place, with many creative & gourmet tacos on offer, it’s still a family-friendly San Diego restaurant.
 The staff happily parked the stroller for us and offered great menu suggestions for the kids.

 The tacos were amazing!
 We highly recommend going for the “mix & match” tacos.
 It was hard to pick our favorite, but the Filet Mignon was a top contender!